d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \begin{center}\includegraphics[width=0.7\linewidth]{06-inference-1cat_files/figure-latex/unnamed-chunk-6-1} \end{center}

-25. Explain why the two vertical lines (they are blue in the simulation) are at the 2.5th percentile and the 97.5th percentile.
+25. What is the value at the center of this distribution?
+Why does this make sense?
 \vspace{1in}

+16. Explain why the two vertical lines are at the 2.5th percentile and the 97.5th percentile.

+\vspace{1in}

-26. Report the 95% bootstrapped confidence interval for $\pi$.
+27. Report the 95% bootstrapped confidence interval for $\pi$.
 Use interval notation: (lower value, upper value).

 \vspace{1in}
-27. What are we 95% confident is contained within this interval?
+28. Interpret the 95% confidence interval in context.

 \vspace{1in}